-Our CYPS team organsied a trip to the Chris McCausland comedy show at Dorking Halls for a group of blind and partially sighted young adults we support.

-The group, all over 18 years old, thoroughly enjoyed the show and even got to meet Chris after the show.
-The group were all on cloud nine after meeting Chris.
+Our CYPS team organised a trip to the Chris McCausland comedy show at Dorking Halls for a group of blind and partially sighted young adults we support.
+The group, all over 18 years old, thoroughly enjoyed the show and even got to meet Chris after the show!